digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 # Central Locking Keyfobs

 ## Types
-Due to the change from Smartlock to Smartshield midway through the AU Falcon S1 production, the key fobs for these cars are split in 2
+Due to the change from Smartlock to Smartshield midway through the AU Falcon S1 production, the key fobs for these cars are split in 2, described below.

 ### S1 Smartlock
 These remotes are actually inherited from the EL Falcon before it, and are a 304mHz sender with a Ford specific secure code built in to discern individual remotes.
 As a result of their age, finding good condition original ones are becoming harder, and even once found the rubber buttons are prone to wearing quicker than their S2-3 counterparts.
 They appear to use a fixed code sending mechanism, however the specifics of each fobs codes is yet to be decoded

 > As of time of writing in 2024, the only manufacturer of "off the shelf" aftermarket keyfobs for this model is [KEYDIY](../../Credits.md#sources), however their remotes have a high failure rate.
-Please see the list in the [Aftermarket Replacement](#aftermarket-replacements) section for better remote clone options
+Please refer to the list in the [Aftermarket Replacement](#aftermarket-replacements) section for better remote clone options
 {: .block-note}

 ![Series 1 keyfob front](./s1-fob-front.jpg)